dawidkotarba/interview_questions/sql.md

-# SQL
+# SQL Interview Questions

-## General
+## Fundamentals
-- What is more heavy for the database?
-Reads or writes?
-What needs to be considered to answer such question?
+- What is SQL?
+Difference between SQL and NoSQL.
+- What is the difference between DDL, DML, DCL, and TCL?
+- What are the main differences between OLTP and OLAP databases?
+- What is normalization?
+What normal forms do you know (1NF, 2NF, 3NF, BCNF)?
+- What is denormalization?
+When would you use it?
+- What are schema-on-read and schema-on-write?

-## SQL
+## Querying
+- Difference between WHERE and HAVING.
+- How can you remove duplicate rows from query results?
+- What is the difference between UNION and UNION ALL?
+- What are aggregate functions?
+(SUM, COUNT, AVG, MIN, MAX, GROUP_CONCAT, etc.)
-- What is a SQL injection?
-How to prevent?
+- What is a subquery?
+Difference between correlated and non-correlated subqueries.
+- What is the difference between EXISTS and IN?
+- Difference between DELETE, TRUNCATE, and DROP.
+- How does pagination of records work?
+(OFFSET, LIMIT, ROW_NUMBER()).

+## Joins
-- Types of joins (left, right, inner, full)
+- Types of joins: INNER, LEFT, RIGHT, FULL, CROSS.
-- What is the difference between LEFT INNER JOIN and LEFT OUTER JOIN?
+- What is the difference between LEFT JOIN and LEFT OUTER JOIN?
-- What is union?
-Union distinct
-- What is index in database?
+- What is a self-join?
+Example use case.
-- What data structures a db index can be based on?
+- What is a Cartesian join (CROSS JOIN)?
+When could it be useful?

+## Keys & Constraints
+- What are: candidate key, primary key, composite key, foreign key, surrogate key?
-- What is "having" in SQL?
-When to use it?
+- What is the difference between UNIQUE and PRIMARY KEY?
-- Where to use "having" and when "where"
-- How can you display SQL query results so that they are not repeated (distinct)?
+- What is a constraint?
+Types of constraints (CHECK, DEFAULT, NOT NULL, UNIQUE, FOREIGN KEY).
+- What is a sequence?
+How is it different from AUTO_INCREMENT / IDENTITY?

+## Views
 - What are views?
+How to create them?
+- Difference between a view and a materialized view.
-How to create?
-Is it possible to update,insert?
+- Is it possible to update or insert through a view?
-- What are: candidate key, primary key, composite key, foreign key, surrogate key?
+- When to use a view vs a table?

+## Indexing
+- What is an index in a database?
+- What data structures are commonly used for indexes (B-Tree, Hash, Bitmap, GiST, etc.)?
+- Clustered vs non-clustered indexes.
+- Composite index: what is it and when to use it?
+- Covering index – what is it and why is it useful?
+- What is an index-only scan?
+- What are the downsides of too many indexes?

+## Transactions & Concurrency
-- ACID
+- What is ACID?
+- What is a transaction?
+How do you start, commit, and rollback?
+- What are transaction isolation levels?
+(READ UNCOMMITTED, READ COMMITTED, REPEATABLE READ, SERIALIZABLE).
+- What transaction anomalies do you know (dirty read, non-repeatable read, phantom read)?
+- What is the difference between READ_COMMITTED and READ_COMMITTED_SNAPSHOT in MS SQL Server?
+- Difference between optimistic and pessimistic locking.
+- How to implement distributed transactions?
+(Two-phase commit, XA transactions).

+## Performance & Optimization
+- What is more heavy for the database: reads or writes?
+What needs to be considered?
+- What is an execution plan?
+How can we preview it?
+- What algorithms are used to generate execution plans?
+- Are execution plans cached in databases?
+- What is a syntax tree in SQL parsing?
+- How is a SQL statement processed (Parser → Optimizer → Executor)?
 - What is a bulk insert?
+When is it useful?
+- What is query hinting?
+When to use it?
+- How would you improve performance of a DB that is write-heavy?
+- How would you improve performance of a DB that is read-heavy?
+- Difference between partitioning and sharding.

+## Replication & Scaling
+- Describe master-slave replication.
-- Describe aggregate functions
+- Describe multi-master replication.
+- What is sharding?
+Horizontal vs vertical partitioning.
+- What algorithms can be used to distribute load between shards (hash-based, range-based, consistent hashing)?
+- How can we add another shard and evenly distribute data without downtime?
+- What is eventual consistency?

+## Security
-- What is a pagination of records?
+- What is SQL injection?
+How to prevent it?
+- What are parameterized queries and prepared statements?
-- What is a sequence?
+- What is least privilege principle in DB security?
-- READ_COMMITED vs READ_COMMITED_SNAPSHOT in MS SQL Server

 ## NoSQL
 - What types of NoSQL databases do you know?
+(Document, Key-Value, Columnar, Graph).
-- When to use NoSQL database comparing to relational one?
+- When to use NoSQL compared to relational databases?
-- How could you compare the schema definition in NoSQL comparing to relational databases?
+- How does schema definition differ between NoSQL and relational databases?
-- What is the CAP theorem in distributed system?
+- What is the CAP theorem?
+How does it apply to NoSQL DBs?

-## Relational DB specific general questions:
-- What is syntax tree?
-- What is execution plan?
-How can we preview the execution plan?
-- What algorithms are used to calculate execution plan?
-- Describe master-slave replication.
-- Describe multi-master replication.
-- Describe what sharding is.
-- How would you improve performance of db that is only used to store data and not retrieving.
-- Describe how SQL statement is processed by database (Parser -> Optimizer -> Executor)
-- How is SQL statement optimized?
-- Are execution plans cached in databases?
-- What data structures are used in indexes? (trees, hashes etc.)
+- BASE vs ACID – what’s the difference?

-## Relational DB vs OOO
+## Relational DB vs OOP
 - How can you map objects with inheritance to tables?
-What are the pros/cons of each approach?
-(Compare approaches from hibernate inheritance strategies).
-What is a discriminator column?
+- Pros/cons of each approach (compare with Hibernate inheritance strategies).
+- What is a discriminator column?

-## Architecture
-- What algorithms do you know that allow to evenly distribute load between shards? (i.e. hash-based)
-- How can we add another shard and evenly distribute data over there? (without shutting down entire cluster)